Esther Gordy Edwards

 Esther Gordy Edwards (née Gordy; April 25, 1920 – August 24, 2011) was a staff member and associate of her younger brother Berry Gordy's Motown label during the 1960s.
 Edwards created the Motown Museum, Hitsville U.S.A., by preserving the label's Detroit studio.
 She also served as president of the Motown Museum and has been called the "Mother of Motown".
+Edwards was posthumously inducted into the Michigan Women's Hall of Fame in 2022.

 Biography

 Esther Gordy Edwards was born to Berry Gordy, Sr. and Bertha Fuller Gordy in Washington County, Georgia.
 She was the couple's second oldest child and eldest daughter.
 When she was two years old, her parents moved to Detroit, Michigan.
 Edwards' younger siblings included sisters Anna, the late Loucye, and Gwen, as well as brothers Fuller, George, Berry and Robert, who was the youngest of the family.
 Edwards attended Detroit's prestigious Cass Technical High School.
 She later graduated from Howard University.
 Esther married Detroit politician George Edwards in 1951.
-From a previous relationship, she has a son by Robert Theron Bullock named Robert Berry Bullock, and through him has three granddaughters named Robin, Elesha and Gwen and grandson Alejandro Quinn a Major in the United States Marine Corps.
+From a previous relationship, she has a son by Robert Theron Bullock named Robert Berry Bullock, and through him has three granddaughters named Robin, Elesha and Gwen and grandson Alejandro Quinn, a Major in the United States Marine Corps.